• Skip to primary navigation

 Mix well using a wooden spatula or a small whisk and cook for 2 minutes stirring all the time.

-Don't let it brown, need to stay pale in color.
+Don't let it brown, it needs to stay pale in color.

 Whisk in a little of the warm milk at a time, stirring continuously until you have a smooth, velvety sauce.